-How to Maintain a Healthy Marriage
+How to Maintain a Healthy Marriage by Setting Goals

 For couples to succeed in this day and age, they need to make a conscious effort to continue to get to know one another, grow together, and most importantly—grow personally.

 Here are some ideas to keep your marriage strong, so that you and your spouse can continue to grow and change with one another.

 One of the first things our pre-marital counselor told us was to pray together.
 Powerful things happen when you do this.
 Not only will it remind you of who is in control of your circumstances, but it gets you both on the same page as to who guides you, directs you, and fights for you.

 God is on your side.
 He didn’t create the most beautiful union so that you could be left to figure it out for yourselves.
 He wants you to come to Him with your struggles, victories, and everything in between.

 When you invite God into your marriage, you can begin to fight your battles on the same team, with a God who loves you, by your side.

 I know this is hard for some of you.
 While one person is wanting to go to bed early, the other comes alive at night.
 I’m not saying you should NEVER go to bed separately, but don’t make it a habit.

 I don’t know what it is about food, but it brings people together in a profound way.